stadia/activerecord-mysql2rgeo-adapter/README.md

 rake db:gis:setup
 ```

-This rake task adds the PostGIS extension to your existing database.
+This rake task adds the mysql2rgeo extension to your existing database.

 ### Creating Spatial Tables

-To store spatial data, you must create a column with a spatial type.
-PostGIS
+To store spatial data, you must create a column with a spatial type. mysql2rgeo
 provides a variety of spatial types, including point, linestring, polygon, and
 different kinds of collections.
 These types are defined in a standard produced
 by the Open Geospatial Consortium.
 You can specify options indicating the coordinate
 system and number of coordinates for the values you are storing.

-The activerecord-postgis-adapter extends ActiveRecord's migration syntax to
+The activerecord-mysql2rgeo-adapter extends ActiveRecord's migration syntax to
 support these spatial types.
 The following example creates five spatial
 columns in a table: